 Ten days later, with a cold snap looming, there was still no sign of my gas delivery.
 It was time to get on the phone.
 I called and waited in a queue with no idea how long that queue may be.
 I’m mildly miffed at this point – at least tell me how long the queue is so I can decide if I want to wait or not!

 Finally, twenty minutes later, I got through to a human being and was told that my delivery hadn’t even been scheduled!
 Now I’m irritated.
 Don’t worry, they said, we will get a delivery date and phone you back.

 I didn’t receive a call back.
 Frustrated, I called them back.

 After forty minutes of waiting in the phone queue this time, they were very apologetic, but still no scheduled delivery – they will get a date and phone me back.

 Again, no-one called me, despite their assurances that this time they would.
 By now I am furious.
-My gas tank is down to 8%, snow is due in two days and these people make promises they don’t keep.
+My gas tank is down to 8% and these people make promises they don’t keep.